Walker33424/ChatServer/README.md

 # ChatServer
+!!!!!Please don't worry about it, these are machine translation (except at the beginning of your shit) !!!!!!!!!!!!
 A chat server and client(Again, I am a middle school student) use in lan
 My original intention is to chat smoothly in computer class